Zulian Region, Venezuela: Geography

 The Zulian Region is located in the extreme northwest and is bordered to the north by the Caribbean Sea, to the east by Falcon, Lara and Trujillo, to the southeast by Mérida, to the south by Tachira and to the west, from the Guajira Peninsula to the mountains of Perijá, with the country of Colombia.
-With 63,100 km^{2} it is the fifth largest state and with 6,893,995 inhabitants in 2019, the most populated.
+With 63100 km2 it is the fifth largest state and with 6,893,995 inhabitants in 2019, the most populated.